Operating Climate Controls

 The climate control system attempts to maintain your climate settings until you shift out of Park or manually turn it off.
-Avoid using Keep Climate On, Dog, or Camp when the battery charge is low.
-If the Battery's charge level drops below 20%, the Tesla mobile app attempts to repeatedly send you notifications reminding you to check on anything that you have left in Model Y.
+Avoid using Keep Climate On, Dog, or Camp when the Battery's charge level is low.
+If the Battery's charge level drops below 20%, the Tesla mobile app attempts to repeatedly send notifications reminding you to check on anything that you have left in Model Y.

 Cabin Overheat Protection

 Cabin Overheat Protection prevents the cabin from getting too hot in scorching ambient conditions.
 While not necessary to activate whenever you leave Model Y, the climate control system can reduce and maintain the temperature of your vehicle’s cabin.
 This can prevent the cabin from getting too hot after leaving it parked in the sun, making the vehicle more comfortable when you return.
 Cabin Overheat Protection may take up to 15 minutes to enable once you exit the vehicle.
 This feature is intended for passenger comfort and has no impact on the reliability of your vehicle's components.

 - On: The air conditioning operates when the cabin temperature exceeds 105° F (40° C), or the selected temperature if available, on the touchscreen or mobile app.
 Customizing temperatures may require the most recent version of the mobile app.

 - No A/C: Only the fan operates to prevent touch surfaces from getting too hot.

 You can also enable Cabin Overheat Protection remotely through the mobile app by touching Climate.
 Swipe up on the bottom menu and select a setting under Cabin Overheat Protection (see Mobile App).